michel-aractingi/lerobot-hilserl-guide/README.md

 ## Step 2: Collecting Demonstrations

-With workspace bounds defined, you can collect demonstrations for training.
+With the bounds defined, you can collect demonstrations for training.

 ### Setting Up Record Mode